-Quality/Safety/Patient Experience implications Yes (Please see detail below) Related Health and Care standard(s) Effective Care If more than one Healthcare Standard applies please list below: Equality Impact Assessment (EIA) completed - Please note EIAs are required for all new, No (Include further detail below) Not required.
+Quality/Safety/Patient Experience implications Yes (Please see detail below) Related Health and Care standard(s) Effective Care If more than one Healthcare Standard applies please list below: Equality impact assessment completed No (Include further detail below) - N/A

-changed or withdrawn policies and services.
 Legal implications / impact There are no specific legal implications related to the activity outlined in this report.
 Resource (Capital/Revenue £/Workforce) implications / Impact There is no direct impact on resources as a result of the activity outlined in this report.
-Link to Strategic Goals Improving Care
+Link to Strategic Well-being Objectives Provide high quality, evidence based, and accessible care